I often need guidance, and I have found that the best guidance comes from God.

 But what does it mean to be meek?

 Meekness in Scripture is not the same as the modern understanding of the word meekness.
 Instead, meekness in Scripture is a characteristic that encompasses great strength, humility, perseverance, but most of all, yieldedness to God’s Word!
 Biblical meekness also includes sincerity, patience, openness to Yah’s instruction, and an intense love for Yahuwah.

-Having Biblical meekness is key to having a faith-filled walk with God, a Spirit-filled walk of obedience to God, and a walk of living in constant communion with Him.
-When we possess and exhibit genuine meekness, we are making way for Father to guide us, teach us, and show Himself strong on our behalf (2Chronicles 16:9a).
+Having Biblical meekness is key to having a faith-filled walk with God, a Spirit-filled walk of obedience to God, and a walk of living in harmony and communion with Him.
+When we possess and exhibit genuine meekness, we are making the way for Father to guide us, teach us, and show Himself strong on our behalf (2Chronicles 16:9a).

 The Courage of Meekness

 Unfortunately, the ‘modern’ meaning of the word meekness has evolved into a somewhat negative meaning, implying weakness and lack of courage.
 But that is far from true in the Biblical sense of the word!